Test Analyst Contracting in Government ICT

 The agencies running the biggest testing programs in Canberra - ATO, Services Australia, NDIA, Defence, and Home Affairs - all operate complex, often legacy-heavy platforms alongside active transformation work.
 The testing is rarely greenfield.
 You'll typically be working on systems that touch payments, welfare, tax, identity, or national security, where a defect reaching production has real downstream consequences.

-- Functional and regression testing of large, established platforms
+- functional and regression testing of large, established platforms

 - UAT planning and coordination with agency business SMEs

-- Defect management and lifecycle tracking across tools like JIRA, Zephyr, and Azure DevOps
+- defect management and lifecycle tracking across tools like JIRA, Zephyr, and Azure DevOps

-- Test summary reports and readiness briefings for delivery leads and SES audiences
+- test summary reports and readiness briefings for delivery leads and SES audiences

-- Traceability between business requirements and test coverage
+- traceability between business requirements and test coverage

 Documentation expectations are genuinely higher here